5 Best Ways To Invest 50K Wisely For 2021 And Beyond

 1) Employer-Sponsored 401(k) Plan

-If your employer offers a 401(k) with a match, then this a good place to start investing.
+If your employer offers a 401(k) with a match, then this is a good place to start investing.

-Use your $50K to max it out, which as of this writing is $20,500 a year.
+Use your $50K to max it out, which is $23,000 a year as of this writing.

-Now, if that seems too much to contribute to one account, then at least invest enough to take full advantage of your employer’s match.
+If that seems too much to contribute to one account, then at least invest enough to take full advantage of your employer’s match.

 The most common type is 50 cents per dollar up to a specified percentage of pay, commonly 6%.

-For someone that makes $100,000 a year and the employer matches up to 6 percent of the salary at a 50 percent match, then contributing $6,000 a year will net $3,000 a year in employer match, which is essentially free money.
+For someone who makes $100,000 a year and the employer matches up to 6 percent of the salary at a 50 percent match, then contributing $6,000 a year will net $3,000 a year in employer match, which is essentially free money.

 2) Roth IRA

 Another best option to invest $50K is with a Roth IRA.
 Once you’ve reached your annual limit on your 401(k) contribution, consider maxing out a Roth.
-The current annual contribution is $6,000.
+The current annual contribution is $7,000.

 Since the contribution is made with after-tax dollars, you don’t need to worry about paying tax on future profits.